 On the 14th of February, the Ministry of Economy and Sustainable Development of Georgia published the draft version of the Socio-economic Development Strategy 2020 (SDS).
 This comprehensive document identifies the main socio-economic challenges Georgia will be facing in the next years and presents a strategy how to cope with them.
-The overall goal is to achieve sustainable and inclusive growth until the end of this decade.
+The overall goal is to achieve sustainable and inclusive growth by the end of this decade.

 The spirit of the document very much reflects the principles of the new government.
 There is no belief in the self-regulatory power of market forces anymore, which was a dominant guideline for the economic policy of the United National Movement.
 Rather, the SDS emphasizes the role of a proactive public sector in reducing unemployment and in promoting investments and exports.